bcgov/citz-dst-capstone-2021/app/docs/database.md

 2021-07-30T05:00:07.996+0000	done
 ```

-If you created the backup file using `admin` user and want to restore `admin` database too, then use the following command.
+If you created the backup files using `admin` user and want to restore `admin` database too, then use the following command.

 `mongorestore -h $MONGODB_SERVICE_HOST:$MONGODB_SERVICE_PORT -u admin -p $MONGODB_ADMIN_PASSWORD --drop dump`